debamitra/debs-notes/process-api.md

 12. What are interrupts?

 13. **What is a file descriptor?**
-    - a non-negative interger that uniquely identifies an opened file or I/O resource within a process
+    - a non-negative integer that uniquely identifies an opened file or I/O resource within a process (this no is basically the index in the table) e.g *fd =
     - Every process has its own file descriptors table.
 Each file descriptor entry in the table points to a file handle that represents an open file or I/O resource, e.g., the standard output, a pipe, etc.
     - To think - since file descriptors for all processes point to same stdin, stdout and stderr, what happns when many processes simulteneusly print to stdout.
 How does it work for stdin? - each terminal or program which starts the process has its own stdin/stdout associated with it.
 What exactly is stdin/stdout?
 They are streams, each process has its own set of streams to which it binds to.